stundenblume/platypus_doc/docs/source/gams-madara/compilation/desktop.rst

 In this page, we will provide you a quick start to compile GAMS/MADARA for Linux Desktop, more specifically all scripts was tested with Linux Ubuntu 16.04.

-It is esperado that all dependencies be resolved automatically by scripts.
+It is expected that all dependencies be resolved automatically by scripts.
 You have to be aware and look for errors of download failures, which the script can't handle.

 To download GAMS/MADARA, just run: